St Giles, London

-St Giles is an area in the West End of London in the London Borough of Camden.
-It gets its name from the parish church of St Giles in the Fields.
-The combined parishes of St Giles in the Fields and St George Bloomsbury (which was carved out of the former) were administered jointly for many centuries; leading to the conflation of the two, with much or all of St Giles usually taken to be a part of Bloomsbury.
+St Giles is an area in London, England and is located in the London Borough of Camden.
+It is in Central London and part of the West End.
+The area gets its name from the parish church of St Giles in the Fields.
+The combined parishes of St Giles in the Fields and St George Bloomsbury (which was carved out of the former) were administered jointly for many centuries, leading to the conflation of the two, with much or all of St Giles usually taken to be a part of Bloomsbury.

-Points of interest include the church of St Giles in the Fields, Seven Dials, the Phoenix Garden and St Giles Circus.
+Points of interest include the church of St Giles in the Fields, Seven Dials, the Phoenix Garden, and St Giles Circus.

 History

 There has been a church at St Giles since Saxon times, located beside a major highway.